: A Comprehensive 5,000-Word Comparison

 Silver plating is opcional, while brass plating is essential for marketability.

-8. Controle de qualidade & Testing
+8. Controle de qualidade & Teste

 UM.
 925 Silver Testing